johnbamberg/johnbamberg.github.io/publications.md

 ## In preparation

+- The synchronisation hierarchy for coherent configurations, with Jesse Lansdown.
-- Classical spreading permutation groups, with Michael Giudici, Jesse Lansdown, Gordon Royle.
+- Tactical decompositions in finite polar spaces and non-spreading classical group actions, with Michael Giudici, Jesse Lansdown, Gordon Royle.
 - Euclidean geometry is incidence geometry, with Tim Penttila.
 - On m-ovoids of dual twisted triality hexagons